How to Clean Saltwater Fish — From Catch to Cooler in 10 Minutes

 How to Keep Fish Fresh Until You Clean Them

 The fillet is only as good as the handling between catch and cleaning table.
+Everything else is downstream of this.

 The Ice Slurry Method